bconf-lang/bconf/SPEC.md

 $is_enabled = false // This variable is separate from the one exported above.
 ```

-The export object must only contain variable keys.
+The export block must only contain variable keys.
 Non-variable keys or duplicate exports of the same name are invalid.

 ```bconf
 export vars {